Exascale computing: Japan

 In Japan, in 2013, the RIKEN Advanced Institute for Computational Science began planning an exascale system for 2020, intended to consume less than 30 megawatts.
 In 2014, Fujitsu was awarded a contract by RIKEN to develop a next-generation supercomputer to succeed the K computer.
 The successor is called Fugaku, and aims to have a performance of at least 1 exaFLOPS, and be fully operational in 2021.
 In 2015, Fujitsu announced at the International Supercomputing Conference that this supercomputer would use processors implementing the ARMv8 architecture with extensions it was co-designing with ARM Limited.
 It was partially put into operation in June 2020 and achieved 1.42 exaFLOPS (fp16 with fp64 precision) in HPL-AI benchmark making it the first ever supercomputer that achieved 1 exaFLOPS.
 Named after Mount Fuji, Japan's tallest peak, Fugaku retained the No. 1 ranking on the Top 500 supercomputer calculation speed ranking announced on November 17, 2020, reaching a calculation speed of 442 quadrillion calculations per second, or 0.442 exaFLOPS.

 China

-As of June 2022, China had two of the Top Ten fastest supercomputers in the world.
+As of June 2026, China had the fastest supercomputer in the world.
 According to the national plan for the next generation of high performance computers and the head of the school of computing at the National University of Defense Technology (NUDT), China was supposed to develop an exascale computer during the 13th Five-Year-Plan period (2016–2020) which would enter service in the latter half of 2020.
 The government of Tianjin Binhai New Area, NUDT and the National Supercomputing Center in Tianjin are working on the project.
 After Tianhe-1 and Tianhe-2, the exascale successor is planned to be named Tianhe-3.
-As of 2023 China is reported to have two operational exascale computers; Tianhe-3 (Xingyi) and Sunway OceanLight, with a third being built.
+As of 2023, China is reported to have two operational exascale computers; Tianhe-3 (Xingyi) and Sunway OceanLight, with a third being built.
 Neither are on the Top500.